 These are the largest denominations, but small ones are no worse

-Another interesting fact regarding money not only in the Maldives but also in the entire Asian region, especially in countries with high humidity such as Vietnam, Malaysia, and the Maldives, is that all Maldivian Rufiyaa banknotes are made of plastic.
-They are impossible to tear or get wet, and to the touch, they feel like thick cellophane.
+Another interesting fact regarding money not only in the Maldives but also in the entire Asian region, especially in countries with high humidity such as Malaysia and the Maldives, is that Maldivian banknotes are made of durable plastic, making them waterproof and tear-resistant—an excellent choice for the humid climate.
+They feel like sturdy vinyl to the touch.

 Important:

-Here’s what you need to know about dollars in the Maldives:
+Here’s what you need to know about using dollars in the Maldives:

 money in maldives